microsoft/MMA-Sim/README.md

-# MMA-Sim: A Numerical Behavior Simulator for Matrix Multiplication Accelerators
+# MMA-Sim: A Bit-Accurate Behavior Simulator for Matrix Multiplication Accelerators

 MMA-Sim can simulate the matrix multiply-accumulate operation `D=A*B+C` and produce the outputs **bit-wise identical** with the outputs of [Tensor Cores](https://www.nvidia.com/en-us/data-center/tensor-cores/) and [Matrix Cores](https://rocm.docs.amd.com/en/latest/conceptual/gpu-arch/mi300.html).